billy1234/AON-Python-Workshop-2022/Lesson3/README.md

 * [Lists](https://docs.python.org/3/tutorial/datastructures.html) - Ordered, starts from 0 - N

-* [Tuples](https://docs.python.org/3/tutorial/datastructures.html#tuples-and-sequences) - Exactly like lists except that you cant modify them after creating them.

 * [Sets](https://docs.python.org/3/tutorial/datastructures.html#sets) - Unorderd, supports [Set operations](https://en.wikipedia.org/wiki/Set_(mathematics)#:~:text=Basic%20operations%5Bedit%5D).

 * [Dictionaries](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) - Unordered, Maps from any value to any value.

 Remeber its best practice to ensure all elements of a collection are the same type.

+Python also has something called tuples, these are almost identical to lists execpt that you cant change its size or its elements after you create them.

+* [Tuples](https://docs.python.org/3/tutorial/datastructures.html#tuples-and-sequences) - Exactly like lists except that you cant modify them after creating them.

 ## Tables